-This post was originally published on the website of the Foundation for Biomedical Research (FBR) January 28, 2016.
+This post was originally published on the website of the Foundation for Biomedical Research (FBR) on January 28, 2016.
 It is republished here with permission from FBR.

 The major public health problem of 2016 has been the sharp rise in the ongoing outbreak of the Zika virus, as well as its probable link to microcephaly in infants.
 While Zika has been on the rise since 2014, it has recently reached pandemic levels and is forecast to spread to nearly all of North America; outbreaks in southern Europe are also possible.
 There is no vaccine or treatment for the virus, which is spread through mosquito bites.
 It causes an illness similar to a mild form of dengue fever, but the biggest threat from the virus is the link to Guillain–Barré syndrome in some patients and microcephaly when pregnant women are infected.

 As public health officers worldwide scramble to understand and control the explosive spread of the disease and its threat to pregnant women and their unborn children, animal research will play a pivotal role.
 Francis Collins, director of the National Institutes of Health has said, “It is now critically important to confirm, through careful epidemiological and animal studies, whether or not a causal link exists between Zika virus infections in pregnant women and microcephaly in their newborn babies.”
 Animal research will be integral in the discovery of vaccines and treatments to stop the spread of Zika.